ChauhanShailendra/CustomPetClinicApplication/README.md

 # CustomPetClinicApplication

-This is a custom clinic application — an extension of Spring Boot's popular Pet Clinic app.
+This is a custom pet-clinic application — an extension of Spring Boot's popular Pet Clinic app.

 ---